johron/zelkel-vm/README.md

 ## Documentation
 - `@function:`: Defines a function, '@entry' is the entry point.
-- `.label`: Defines a label for a section of code
+- `.label:`: Defines a label for a section of code
 - `alc *buffer, size`: Allocates a buffer of the specified size.
 - `fre *buffer`: Frees a buffer or variable.
 - `psh value`: Pushes a value onto the stack.